-The metaphor of consciousness as a dog; an unruly dog incessantly chasing cars zooming by on the road outside its yard.
+The classic metaphor of consciousness is as a dog; an unruly dog incessantly chasing cars zooming by on the road outside its yard.
 But what is the yard in this metaphor?
 The brain?
 If so, how does the dog ever get out of the yard?
 All the brain’s conscious operations are made from and of itself: within itself.

 Nothing in the brain is controlling consciousness; it can’t wander uncontrolled, nor can it be reined in: it slips from one state to the other—entangled with its ‘objects’ or (rarely) acutely concentrated on its naked background-ness, according to some unknowable inherent phase-functioning.
 (41:24) #3169

 Notes by DR

 Jan Cox Talk 3169 The conscious operations of the brain is where everything exists, not only the answers but also the questions and that’s the answer.
 Everyone would agree their consciousness is like an unruly dog chasing after anything.
 What does the yard symbolize?
 Can consciousness get out of your brain?
 Consciousness at its most unruly doesn’t get out of your brain.
 Consciousness can picture things that it has never experienced.
 Your dog (it’s not your dog, it’s your thoughts) is out of your control.
 There is nothing in your brain controlling your consciousness.
 Your consciousness cannot ever leave your brain.
 The unruly dog never leaves the yard.
 It is not leaving a place.
 What is the ‘out of control’ if it doesn’t leave your brain?

 For the last several weeks, I have been referring to the conscious operations of the brain, which is where everything exists—not only the answers to everything, but also the questions.
 When you realize that, that is the answer.
 Until then, I consider that my metaphorical picture of consciousness—of attention—as a dog is really yummy.
 Downright succulent.